 Though there are risks associated with all types of medications, there are concerns about low-t products because many believe the manufacturers of these medications were aware of the risks and concealed them from consumers.
 Increasingly, the drugs used to treat low-t are coming under scrutiny not only for their risks, but for how they are marketed so aggressively by drug companies.
 Often, ads for low-t medications focus only on the benefits of the drugs, often over-exaggerating them, and leading men to believe they are in need of treatment based on nothing more than their normal symptoms of aging.

-In a growing number of cases, lawsuits are being initiated against drug makers.
-In these lawsuits, men are claiming that the drug manufacturers failed to provide reasonably appropriate and accurate information about the risks and benefits associated with these medications.
+There have been a number of lawsuits filed against drug makers that have low-t products on the market.
+The lawsuits claim the drug manufacturers failed to provide reasonably appropriate and accurate information to consumers and to the medical community concerning the risks and benefits of their medications.

 In 2014, the FDA announced an investigation into testosterone medications and their potential link to heart attack and stroke.
 The agency planned to look at the side effects associated with the medications, as well as the manner in which they are promoted and marketed by drug makers.